Human Cognition in Machines: A Unified Perspective of World Models: Introduction

+This is why a human cognition perspective is necessary.
+When world models are evaluated, compared, or advertised in cognitive terms, the comparison should be grounded in a principled account of cognition.
+Cognitive Architecture Theory (CAT), especially the functional decomposition proposed by Newell, provides a foundation by identifying key components of cognition, including memory, perception, language, reasoning, imagination, motivation, and metacognition~\cite{newell1994unified}.
+This perspective allows us to move beyond broad claims of human-like intelligence and ask more precise questions: What cognitive functions does a given world model implement?
+How are these functions represented computationally?
+Which functions are underdeveloped in current systems?
+And how might progress in one domain inform another?

+In this survey, we use human cognition as an organizing lens for understanding contemporary world models.
+Rather than treating world models as a single technical category, we analyze them according to the cognitive functions they emulate, approximate, or neglect.
+From this synthesis, we identify two critically under-researched cognitive components: motivation and metacognition.
+Current state-of-the-art world models depend on externally specified reward functions, hand-designed objectives, or task-specific prompts, rather than intrinsic mechanisms for curiosity, uncertainty reduction, or self-directed goal formation.
+Likewise, few of them possess metacognitive mechanisms that monitor their own uncertainty, evaluate the reliability of their internal predictions, or regulate reasoning and action based on self-assessment.
+These missing components limit the extent to which current world models can support autonomous, adaptive, and robust intelligence.

-Our report spans three domains of World Model research.
-Video World Models (Sec.~\ref{sec:video_wm}) generate future visual states conditioned on observations and actions, where maintaining spatial consistency and long-horizon temporal coherence remain central challenges.
-Embodied World Models (Sec.~\ref{sec:embodied_wm}) extend these demands to physical settings, requiring perception of contact geometry, memory of persistent environments, and reasoning over force propagation to guide real-world task execution.
-Beyond these established domains, we propose a new category we call Epistemic World Models (Sec.~\ref{sec:collab}), in which the environment is not a physical scene but a structured knowledge space defined by literature, databases, and experimental outputs.
-In this setting, an agent updates its world state through reasoning and tool use within a global workspace, enabling agentic collaboration on scientific discovery with a human in the loop.
-Epistemic World Models also provide early instantiations of the meta-cognitive mechanisms that latent World Models currently lack, making them both a distinct research domain and a source of solutions for the gaps our taxonomy reveals.
+Our report spans three domains of contemporary world model research, including 1) video world models (Sec.~\ref{sec:video_wm}) generate future visual states conditioned on observations and actions, where maintaining spatial consistency and long-horizon temporal coherence remain central challenges.
+2) embodied world models (Sec.~\ref{sec:embodied_wm}) extend these demands to physical settings, requiring perception of contact geometry, memory of persistent environments, and reasoning over force propagation to guide real-world task execution.
+Beyond these established domains, we propose a new category we call {\bf epistemic world models} (Sec.~\ref{sec:collab}), in which the environment is not a physical scene but a structured knowledge space interacted with by an agent framework.
+Epistemic world models are contrasted with what we refer to as latent world models that learn spatial and temporal dynamics over a learned latent state space, comprising most prior world model works.
+In the epistemic setting, agents with an VLM or LLM backbone are already world models themselves~\cite{ge2024worldgpt,gu2024your}, but when combined with an agent harness and a human-in-the-loop to provide additional reasoning and motivation, an agent updates its world state within a global workspace defined through easy-to-interpret language.
+Epistemic world models also provide early instantiations of the metacognitive mechanisms that latent world models currently lack, making them both a distinct research domain and a source of solutions for the gaps our taxonomy reveals.